mpavankalyan63/mpavankalyan63/README.md

 *__Jan 2024 - April 2024__*

 * Enhanced motion planning efficiency by 40% through implementing and integrating the Neural A* algorithm for a differential drive robot, utilizing CAD modeling for robot construction and simulation in ROS and Gazebo environments.*
-* Improved pathfinding performance by developing baseline code for Neural A* and Vanilla A* algorithms, resulting in a 25% increase in shortest path predictions and a 30% reduction in node exploration when compared to Neural A*.
+* Improved pathfinding performance by developing baseline code for Neural A* and Vanilla A* algorithms, resulting in a 25% increase in shortest path predictions and a 30% reduction in node exploration compared to Neural A*.
-* Optimized algorithm evaluation by implementing key metrics, including percentage of shortest path predictions and reduction ration of node exploration, leading to a 35% improvement in trade-off between path optimality and computational efficiency as measured by the harmonic mean of these metrics.
+* Optimized algorithm evaluation by implementing key metrics, including the percentage of shortest path predictions and reduction ratio of node exploration, leading to a 35% improvement in the trade-off between path optimality and computational efficiency as measured by the harmonic mean of these metrics.

 ### Smart Posture Detection System: Integrating Arduino Data, Machine Learning, and App Development